haddockapp/haddockapp/atp.md

   - The CPU, Memory, and Disk Usages are displayed as a percentage ring chart and a histogram for each metric.
   - The charts should update in real-time to reflect the current status of the project.
   - The project's docker logs can be viewed at the bottom of the page.
-    _If you are testing on the `demo.haddock.ovh` environment, you will see the logs of a `fastapi` project._
+    _If you are testing on the `dev.haddock.ovh` environment, you will see the logs of a `fastapi` project._

 ---